The best business laptops offer durability, power, security and ease of use, whether you are in the office or working from home.

 See our full Lenovo ThinkPad Carbon X1 (Gen 9) review.

-The MacBook Air M2 is a nearly perfect laptop with the same outstanding performance and battery life that we've come to expect from Apple Silicon in a short time, but it also introduces the new design from the MacBook Pro 14 and 16 along with a gorgeous new 13.6-inch display.
+The MacBook Air M2 is a nearly perfect laptop with the same outstanding performance and battery life that we've come to expect from Apple Silicon, but it also introduces the new design from the MacBook Pro 14 and 16 along with a gorgeous new 13.6-inch display.

 See our full Apple MacBook M2 review.